LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

 be sure to leave time to get the necessary official English test results and transcript evaluations to Loyola before admission, and allow time after admission for obtaining a visa.
-If the process takes too long, you can roll your admission over to the next semester.
+If the process takes too long, you can request to roll your admission over to the next semester.

 .. index:: program costs